anubhavpgit/anubhavpgit.github.io/content/posts/ferryman.md

     └── BasicBlock: None
 ```

-This optimizer has aggresively removed the dead code blocks and optimized the loops.
-The optimiser correctly identified that the code always returns `0` and thus removed the entire loop.
+This optimizer has aggressively removed the dead code blocks and optimized the loops and correctly identified that the code always returns `0` and thus removed the entire loop.

 ## Code Generation